Prepare an Acknowledgment of Country Statement

 Acknowledgement of Country (performed by a non-Aboriginal person).

 I would like to show my respect and acknowledge the Traditional Custodians of the Land, of Elders past and present, on which this meeting takes place.

 I would like to acknowledge the (insert name here) people who are the Traditional Custodians of this land.
-I would also like to pay respect to the Elders both past and present of the (insert name here) Nation and extend that respect to other Aboriginals present.
+I would also like to pay respect to the Elders both past and present of the (insert name here) Nation and extend that respect to other Aboriginal people present.

-It is acceptable to read the above from notes though it is preferable to say them without prompts.
+It is acceptable to read this from notes though it is preferable to say them without prompts.

 You might also like